nigef/uoft-enrolment-charts/README.md

 Generates charts of course enrolment numbers from data scraped by [uoft-timetable-archive][] (from the [University of Toronto Faculty of Arts and Science timetable](https://timetable.iit.artsci.utoronto.ca/)).

+You can see the charts on [the website](https://echeung.me/uoft-enrolment-charts/) as well.

 ## Requirements